Are Your E-Commerce Categories Built for the Business or the Customer?

 This isn’t about optimizing existing pages.
 It’s about finding the pages you’re missing.

 The same pattern shows up in every vertical.
 A home goods store with a “Lighting” category is missing “pendant lights,” “table lamps,” “floor lamps,” and “bathroom vanity lights.”
 A pet supply store with “Dog Food” is missing “grain-free dog food,” “puppy food,” and “senior dog food.”
-Each of those is a Google search, and without a matching page, the store doesn’t show up.
+Each of those represents real search behavior.
+Without a matching page, the store has a much harder time showing up.

 Why Search Filters Don’t Replace Categories

-Faceted navigation lets on-site users filter by size, color, or price.
-It works for the user experience.
-It does nothing for SEO.
+Faceted navigation lets on-site users filter by size, color, price, material, or feature.
+It can be useful for shoppers already on your site.

-Filters help people already on your e-commerce store website.
+Filters help people already on your store’s website.
 Category pages bring in people who haven’t found you yet.
 Those are different jobs.

 Subcategories Keep Products Visible

 Split “Tents” into “Backpacking Tents” (35 products), “Family Camping Tents” (40 products), and “Ultralight Tents” (25 products).
-Most products now land on page 1 of their subcategory.
-Better for crawl budget.
-Better for internal links.
-Better for the shopper who came looking for one specific type of tent.
+Most products now sit on page 1 of a more relevant subcategory.
+That helps internal linking, crawl efficiency, and the shopper who came looking for one specific type of tent.

 Each of those subcategory pages becomes an organic landing page.
 It’s the first thing a searcher sees when they find your site.
 Someone who lands on a page with 30 relevant products is closer to making a purchase decision than someone staring at 200 trying to figure out which ones match.
 That shows up in conversion rates.
 And because these long-tail category terms have lower competition than the parent, you’re more likely to rank for them in the first place.

 Your site search data tells the same story from the other direction.
 If shoppers keep typing “4-season tent” into your search bar, your categories aren’t doing the work for them.
-A good internal search can compensate by matching synonyms, learning from past queries, and surfacing relevant products.
-But most e-commerce search engines aren’t that smart.
-Subcategories solve the problem structurally.
-They put the right products in front of shoppers without requiring them to know what to type.
+A strong internal search tool can compensate for weak categories, but most stores should not rely on search to fix structure.
+Subcategories solve the problem earlier.
+They put the right products in front of shoppers before those shoppers have to search again.

 Mapping Search Demand to Your Current Structure